Facts You Should Know About Dogs Mating Process

-1. What Age is Right for Mating and Breeding?
+1. What Age is Right for Breeding?

 The right age for mating usually depends on the size of your dog.
 The age varies from small dogs to large dogs.
 The estimated ages of sexual maturity for dogs are:

 - Large-sized dogs: 18 to 24 months old

 - Medium-sized dogs: 15 to 18 months old

 - Small-sized dogs: 12 to 18 months old

 Although dogs are matured at the age of one and half-year-old, it is best to wait for their second year before mating.
 This applies especially for female dogs as it is risky to breed during her first-year of heat. she is still mentally and physically immature during her first heat and will not be able to care for her litters.

 While the male dog reaches its sexual maturity at the age of 4-6 months but this is too young for him to be used as a stud.
 As the male dog is immature at this age, involving it in mating can tire its system, hinder the development, injuries, and even early death.
 So the right age is 2 years for both male and female dogs.

 2. Understand the Heat Cycle of The Female Dog

 As mentioned above, the first heat of the female is not the best time for mating as they are not matured enough for breeding.
 The first heat lasts for seven days where bleeding occurs and swollen vulva can be seen.
 In this stage of females, the male will be more alert and will try to come near giving more attention to her.